SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

   </a>
 </p>

 We are presented with a "`Private Area`", featuring two sections "Season 1" and "Season 2".
 Inside of them we have what looks like videos of the whole show.
-When clicking for the files, it doesn download an empty .avi file.
+When clicking for the files, it downloads an empty .avi file.
 However, when putting our cursor on top of the file we can see some pretty interesting things.

 <p align="center">
   <a href="/assets/images/lacasadepapel/Captura18.PNG" class="glightbox">